filecoin-project/fvm-specs/04-evm-mapping.md

 Finally, this approach alters the calling convention, which in turns breaks compatibility with existing Ethereum tooling like wallets (e.g. MetaMask).

-**Solution C: using address guards**
+**Address guards**

 Another alternative consists of adopting ID addresses (like proposed in Solution A), but when those addresses are "fresh" (i.e. created within the finality window), allowing to pack a stable address guard/assertion in a data structure similar to that of Solution B.

-The EVM <> FVM shim would apply assertions prior to invoking the contract.
+The EVM <> FVM shim would apply assertions prior to invoking the contract, verifying that all ID addresses are bound to their expective stable addresses.

-This solution imposes extra complexity on the caller (so as to determine address freshness).
+This solution imposes extra complexity on the caller, so as to determine address freshness before deciding whether to specify or not gurad.
 It may require extending the InitActor's state object to inline the creation epoch for ease of query.

-This solution also suffers from the ecosystem tooling compatibility drawbacks, just like Solution B.
+This solution also suffers from the ecosystem tooling compatibility drawbacks, just like the prior proposal.

 ## Gas accounting and execution halt semantics